 Taking full advantage of Light Detecting and Ranging (LiDAR) technology, archaeologists working in the jungles of Guatemala have discovered more than 60,000 ancient Mayan structures over the past 10 years.

-The latest discovery was announced on Wednesday when archaeologists digging in the jungles of northern Guatemala came upon a “1,500-year-old carved limestone altar at a site called La Corona,” which “allowed the team of archaeologists to identify an entirely new king of La Corona and explain the beginnings of the expansion of the Kaanul Dynasty in the Maya lowlands,” according to report by Nola.
+The latest discovery was announced on Wednesday when archaeologists digging in the jungles of northern Guatemala came upon a “1,500-year-old carved limestone altar at a site called La Corona,” which “allowed the team of archaeologists to identify an entirely new king of La Corona and explain the beginnings of the expansion of the Kaanul Dynasty in the Maya lowlands,” according to a report by Nola.

 This same LiDAR technology was a main focus of Douglas Preston’s groundbreaking book “The Lost City of the Monkey God: A True Story,” which documents the discovery of a lost city in the jungles of Honduras, a mythical city previously believed to have only existed in legend.